 It renders credence to the concept that we do not often have the luxury of a perfect solution intraoperatively; rather, the goal is to achieve a safe outcome in the face of rapid decompensation or unexpected obstacles.

 The combination of a high-stress and high-stakes operation can lead to extremely emotional responses to intraoperative difficulties, both from the surgeon and the nurses.
 A 2008 New York Times article “Arrogant, Abusive and Disruptive—and a Doctor” illustrates the much feared scenario where a patient suffered because the surgeon did not listen to the nurse.
 To be sure, it happens.
 Pronovost, a patient safety guru, noted that arrogance and the culture of fear leads to poor patient outcomes.4 For the vast majority of surgeons who don’t throw instruments or scream at nurses, the message is age-old—“don’t be arrogant.”
-Recognize that errors can happen and one ...
+Recognize that errors can happen ...